 Osteolytic lesions are characteristic areas of damage caused by myeloma.
 Learn about osteolytic lesions and how they are formed.

-Overall survival (OS) is a common term used to describe the chances of survival and cure in cancer.
-What does overall survival mean?
+Progression-free survival (PFS) is a term that is used to describe treatment results.
+What does progression-free survival mean?

 Palliative care focuses on providing patients with the best quality of life, both while undergoing treatment and as death approaches.
 Learn about what palliative care is, and how you can ensure your wishes are being met as your goals for therapy change.